Diary of John William Cardwell Wyett, 1942 - Part 2

 Singapore a shambles.

-G - B went round a few units towards
+G-B went round a few units towards

 evening.
-Mceos & Walher packed up hits.
+Moses & Walker packed up kits.

 Order for cease-fire went at 2030 hrs.